-Obstruction lighting may be displayed on structures as follows:
+Obstruction lighting may be displayed on structures as follows (refer to subsequent chapters for details):

 - 1. Aviation Red Obstruction Lights.
 Use flashing lights and/or steady-burning lights during nighttime.
 Tower structures are typically marked with flashing red lights.
-Buildings and smaller obstructions located near airports should be marked with steady-burning red lights.
-(See Chapter 5). - 2.
+Buildings and smaller obstructions located near airports should be marked with steady-burning red lights. - 2.
 Medium-Intensity Flashing White Obstruction Lights.
-Medium-intensity flashing white obstruction lights may be used during daytime and twilight with automatically selected reduced intensity for nighttime operation.
-When this system is used on structures 700 feet (213 m) AGL or less, other methods of marking and lighting the structure may be omitted.
-Aviation orange and white paint is always required for daytime marking on structures exceeding 700 feet (213 m) AGL.
-This system is not normally recommended on structures 200 feet (61 m) AGL or less. - 3.
+Medium-intensity flashing white obstruction lights may be used during daytime and twilight with automatic reduced intensity selected for nighttime operation.
+When this system is used on structures 700 feet (213.36 m) AGL or less, other methods of marking and lighting the structure may be omitted.
+Aviation orange and white paint is always required for daytime marking on structures exceeding 700 feet (213.36 m) AGL.
+This system is not normally recommended on structures 200 feet (60.96 m) AGL or less. - 3.
 High-Intensity Flashing White Obstruction Lights.
-High-intensity flashing white obstruction lights may be used during daytime with automatically selected reduced intensities for twilight and nighttime operations.
+High-intensity flashing white obstruction lights may be used during daytime, with automatically selected reduced intensities for twilight and nighttime operations.
 When this system is used, other methods of marking and lighting the structure may be omitted.
-This system should not be used on structures 700 feet (213 m) AGL or less, unless an FAA aeronautical study shows otherwise.
+This system should not be used on structures 700 feet (213.36 m) AGL or less, unless an FAA aeronautical study shows otherwise.

-Note: All flashing lights on a structure should flash simultaneously except for catenary support structures, which have a distinct flashing sequence between the levels of lights (see paragraph 4.4).
+Note: All flashing lights on a structure should flash simultaneously except for catenary support structures, which have a distinct flashing sequence between the levels of lights (see paragraph 12.4).